Taco Seasoning Recipe – Ditch the Packet for GOOD!

 Also–I’m passing on 430 mg of sodium per serving (1/6 of the package).

 Whether you make your tacos with ground beef, ground turkey, pulled chicken, ground chicken, or tofu–this spice mixture is a winner.
-I also use it for fajitas and other dishes that need a quick pinch of Mexican flavor.
+I also use it for fajitas and other dishes that need a quick pinch of Mexican flavor (see the end of this post for a lot of really great uses of this homemade taco seasoning!).

 Homemade Taco Seasoning

-1/2 to 1 tsp sea salt (more or less to taste)
+- 1/2 to 1 teaspoon sea salt (more or less to taste)

 1. In small bowl, mix all ingredients and store in airtight container.
 (Or you can mix it together in the container you are going to store it in–just give it a shake!)